Easy Pan Fried Pork Chops

-These Pan Fried Pork Chops are a scrumptious, 5-ingredient pork chop recipe that’ll be on your dinner table in 15 minutes.
+Pan Fried Pork Chops made with only 5 ingredients!
+A scrumptious recipe that’ll be on your dinner table in 15 minutes.
 They feature a mouthwatering golden crust with no marinating or breading required.
 Perfect for a quick weeknight dinner or entertaining for a party!

 Pork chops are an easy lunch or dinner idea that’s less expensive than steak and just as flavorful.
 You can make a tender and juicy meal that everyone will love by following a few simple tips, and forget about dry and tasteless chops forever!

 You can serve these pork chops with just a green vegetable or salad for a low-carb dinner idea.
 Add in some mashed potatoes or rice to get a complete meal.
 For a party feast, just add in more sides like coleslaw, corn on the cob or mac and cheese.
 So good!

 Pan frying pork chops need not be complicated.
 The secret is to start with thick, bone-in pork chops as with Baked Pork Chops.
 The only ingredients you’ll need are pork chops, seasoning, some olive oil and optional minced parsley for garnish.